Cyberscriber/SIEM-Implementation-and-Security-Analysis/README.md

 <br />
 - Barracuda Spam and Virus Firewall:  This Technology Addon provides index time parsing and search time extractions (CIM mapping) for the barracuda NGX firewalls.<br /> https://splunkbase.splunk.com/app/4098 <br />
     - Fortinet IDS: Fortinet FortiGate Add-On for Splunk is the technical add-on (TA) developed by Fortinet, Inc. The add-on enables Splunk Enterprise to ingest or map security and traffic data collected from FortiGate physical and virtual appliances across domains.<br /> https://splunkbase.splunk.com/app/2846 <br />
     - AWS Web Application Firewall: The purpose of this add-on is to provide value to your AWS Web Application Firewall (WAF) logs.
-This is done by making the logs CIM compliant, adding tagging for Enterprise Security data models, and other knowledge objects to make searching and visualizing this data easy.  https://splunkbase.splunk.com/app/4714 <br />
+This is done by making the logs CIM compliant, adding tagging for Enterprise Security data models, and other knowledge objects to make searching and visualizing this data easy.  <br /> https://splunkbase.splunk.com/app/4714 <br />
     - ZScaler:  The Zscaler App for Splunk provides detailed dashboards and reporting for all Zscaler products using Zscaler Nanolog Streaming and Log Streaming services.
-The Zscaler App for Splunk can also ingest DLP incident information. https://splunkbase.splunk.com/app/3866 <br />
+The Zscaler App for Splunk can also ingest DLP incident information. <br />https://splunkbase.splunk.com/app/3866 <br />
 <br />
 Here are some types of logs typically integrated into a SIEM and their significance:<br />